Contract Cheating Guidance for Staff

 4. What should staff do where they believe a student may have engaged in ‘Contract cheating’?

 Once the formal investigation has been concluded the Investigating Officer will provide a report to the Deputy Dean (Academic Affairs) who will decide the next course of action.
-This may include referring the case to the Secretary to the Professional Suitability and Misconduct Board for consideration by the Vice Chancellor’s Representative (VCR) or an Academic Misconduct Panel.
+This may include referring the case to the Secretary to the Fitness to Practise & Misconduct Board for consideration by the Vice Chancellor’s Representative (VCR) or, more usually, an Academic Misconduct Panel.
 Alternatively, the Deputy Dean (Academic Affairs) may decide that the student’s conduct relates to poor academic practice, in which case the concern will be dismissed and the student will be warned about future practice and directed to sources of guidance and information.
-(Academic Misconduct Procedure, paragraph 33).

 5. What if a student is found to have committed the offence of ‘Contract cheating’ on the balance of probabilities?

-Where it is determined that it is more likely than not that a student has committed ‘Contract cheating’ on the balance of probabilities, the likely penalty is expulsion.
-However, each case is considered on its own merits and there are a range of possible penalties.
+Where it is determined that it is more likely than not that a student has committed ‘Contract cheating’ on the balance of probabilities, the indicative penalty is expulsion.
+However, each case is considered on its own merits and there are a range of possible penalties set out in the Academic Misconduct Procedure.

 A student’s application to be admitted into a regulated profession may also be put at risk if they are found to have engaged in ‘contract cheating’.
-The Professional Suitability Procedure sets out the process to be followed when professional suitability concerns are raised.
+The Fitness to Practise Procedure sets out the process to be followed when fitness to practise concerns are raised.

 6. What does the University do to prevent ‘Contract cheating’?